neilg63/astro-calc/README.md

 ### GET /chart-data

 Rich configurable set of astrological data for a given time and geolocation.
 May power astrological charts with extra transitions and ayanamsha variants, progress synastry positions (P2) and house systems.
-Previous and next planet stations (retrograde motion switches) will be shown if eq is 3 or 4 or ph is 1.
+Previous and next planet stations (retrograde motion switches) will be shown if retro is 1.

 Query string parameters: